Architecture¶

 Core commitment¶

-The repo is no longer trying to be all of these at once:
+radioactive-ralph is no longer trying to be all of these at once:

-a Claude marketplace plugin
+a plugin marketplace package

-a durable HTTP MCP service
+an MCP service

 One binary —